banerjeeshayantan/List-of-Projects/List.md

 **Repository:** [Link](https://github.com/banerjeeshayantan/NNMCB-project)

 ### 5. Predicting protein functions from interaction data using network features
 Predicting function of unknown proteins have been a long standing research problem to determine pathogenicity in target organisms.
 Computational prediction can be a fast and economical option to achieve that as compared to in-vitro studies.
-In this report, we try to predict functions of unknown proteins in Saccharomyces cerevisiae using machine learning algorithms and using network properties as features.
+In this project, we try to predict functions of unknown proteins in Saccharomyces cerevisiae using machine learning algorithms using network properties as features.
 We achieve reasonable accuracy using Random Forests and a particular type of SVM classifier.
 **Category:** Course project for "Computational Systems Biology"
 **Detailed write-up:** [Link](https://drive.google.com/file/d/1KveTAZzyXxXrK8pudYWT6hkUJR-aBC6I/view?usp=sharing)